-The Average Cost to Insure a Mercedes C-Class
+Average Cost and Cheapest Companies for Insuring a Mercedes C-Class

 Is a Mercedes C-Class Expensive to Insure?